kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Why Businesses Care

-MCP reduces risk and friction.
+MCP reduces risk and friction
-It allows teams to use AI within compliance rules.
+It allows teams to use AI within compliance rules
-It cuts cost and duplication.
+It cuts cost and duplication
 It simplifies how AI connects to enterprise systems

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.